skaltman/sfquickstarts-posit/tidymodel-prediction-workflows-inside-snowflake-with-orbital/tidymodel-prediction-workflows-inside-snowflake-with-orbital.md

 <SQL> (((11.9604886671368 + (CASE WHEN ("TERM" = 'TRUE') THEN 1.0 WHEN NOT ("TERM" = 'TRUE') THEN 0.0 END * 4.30823403045859)) + ("BC_UTIL" * 0.167923700948935)) + ("BC_OPEN_TO_BUY" * -0.892522593408621)) + ("ALL_UTIL" * 0.684415441909473) AS .pred
 ```

-Notice that you can see all the preprocessing steps and model prediction steps.
+Notice that you can see all the pre-processing steps and model prediction steps.

 ### Run predictions in Snowflake